-- As stated in note 3 to the financial statements, under 'Basis of preparation', the Company had accumulated losses amounting to USD 43,620,286 and current liabilities exceeded current assets by USD 51,088,340.
-The financial statements have been prepared on a going concern basis and this depends on the continuing financial support of the shareholder.
-In the absence of such support, this basis would be invalid and adjustments would have to be made to reduce the statement of financial position values of assets to their recoverable amounts, to provide for further liabilities that might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively; and - 2.
-These are the separate financial statements of Reliance Industries (Middle East) DMCC which have been prepared to comply with the requirements of Section 136 of the Indian Companies Act, 2013.
-A separate report will be issued on the consolidated financial statements of Reliance Industries (Middle East) DMCC.
+We draw attention tonote 3 to the financial statements, which states that the Company had accumulated losses amounting to USD 26,156,786 and the Company's current liabilities exceeded current assets by USD 207,926,159.
+Notwithstanding all of the above, the financial statements have been prepared on a going concern basis as the shareholder has expressed its continuing support.
+In the absence of such support, this basis would be invalid and adjustments would have to be made to reduce the statement of financial position values of assets to their recoverable amounts, to provide for further liabilities that might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively.
+Our opinion is not modified with respect to this matter.